 Egg freezing is an option to consider for fertility preservation if you are at risk of premature ovarian failure, premature menopause or if you are having surgery to remove your ovaries.
 Egg freezing can also help preserve your fertility if you are undergoing radiotherapy or chemotherapy treatment for illnesses such as cancer.

-Egg freezing is also fast-becoming a serious consideration for the many women who are interested in preserving their fertility for social reasons.
+Egg freezing is fast-becoming a serious consideration for many women who are interested in preserving their fertility for social reasons.
 Elective Egg Freezing (also known as Social Egg Freezing) is fertility preservation for non-medical or non-emergency reasons.
-For many varied reasons, women in the UK are choosing to start their families later in life; therefore the opportunity to freeze your eggs at a young age and preserve your fertility is an attractive option.
+For many varied reasons, women in the UK are choosing to start their families later in life; therefore the opportunity to freeze eggs at a younger age to preserve fertility is an attractive option.
 Elective Egg Freezing offers you the opportunity to plan your family for a convenient time in your life, free from the concern that your fertility may be impaired as you grow older.

 What is involved in egg freezing?

 You will require an initial appointment with one of our consultants who will discuss the details of the treatment with you and to ensure that egg freezing is the right option.
+We will perform a blood test known as AMH, or anti-mullerian hormone, which will give an indication of ovarian reserve.
+This will help us to guide you as to the number of eggs likely to be retrieved and frozen.
 Also, as with any fertility treatment, you will be required to have the usual routine screening for infectious diseases.
-You will have ample opportunity to discuss your treatment thoroughly with our experienced team as well as undertaking mandatory counselling with an independent specialist fertility counsellor.
+You will have ample opportunity to discuss your treatment thoroughly with our experienced team and be offered counselling with an independent specialist fertility counsellor.

-To retrieve your eggs you will begin on an IVF treatment cycle using daily injections of reproductive hormones to stimulate your ovaries to produce eggs.
-When your eggs reach an optimal size, they are removed from your ovaries by a clinician, using a needle under ultrasound guidance.
-This simple procedure takes place in one of our own theatres while you are under sedation.
-It is at this point that our embryology team will freeze and store your eggs until you decide that you are ready to use them.
+You will commence on an IVF treatment cycle using daily injections of reproductive hormones to stimulate your ovaries to produce eggs.
+When your follicles, the sacs in the ovaries which we hope will contain eggs, reach an optimal size, they are removed from your ovaries by a clinician, using a needle under ultrasound guidance.
+This simple procedure takes place in our operating theatres while you are under sedation.
+Our embryology team will freeze and store your eggs until you decide that you are ready to use them.

 How do I use my frozen eggs?